I do not have an archaeological background. Does this matter?

 Overseas students who wish to be considered for departmental or university funding must apply and hold an offer by the relevant deadline.
 If you are an overseas student with your own financial support, you have a little more flexibility.
 However, you must be sure to allow sufficient time for your visa application to be processed, and to finalize any loans that you might be using for your funding.
 Having enough time to sort out these necessities may be problematic if you apply after July of the academic year preceding the course.

 We try to review submitted application forms within six weeks of receiving them, although this may be longer at peak application times.
-If you are successful, we will offer you a place on the course, and you will be notified by post from the Graduate Schools Office of the university.
+If you are successful, we will offer you a place on the course, and you will be notified by email from the Postgraduate Admissions office.
 For more details of the application procedure see the Postgraduate Application Pages.

 Whether or not you are offered a place on one of our Masters courses depends upon a number of criteria.
 These include your academic track record at undergraduate level, your writing ability, your level of experience, your motivation, and your aptitude for the course.

 Applicants for whom English is not a first language must also demonstrate an appropriate English language proficiency.
 This is usually done by means of an IELTS (International English Language Testing Service) score of 6.5 or greater or a PTE Academic score of 61 or greater.
 If you fall below this level you should consider registering for a pre-sessional English course.
-The language centre also runs also English classes during the academic year, but taught Masters courses are so intensive that if your language skills are not sufficient at the outset, you may be unable to complete the course successfully.
+The Writing Centre also provide English classes during the academic year, but taught Masters courses are so intensive that if your language skills are not sufficient at the outset, you may be unable to complete the course successfully.

 Providing the results of a recent IELTS test with your application forms helps to speed up our decision- making.
 In the absence of an IELTS score, any offer of a place will usually be conditional upon you demonstrating an appropriate standard of English prior to the start of the course.